Winston White: Career

 White signed with Colchester United on a free transfer in March 1987.
 He made 78 appearances in all competitions, including 50 in 1987–88, before joining Burnley for a fee of £17,500 in October 1988.
 During his time at Layer Road the club slipped down the Fourth Division, as Mike Walker was replaced by Roger Brown and then Steve Foley.
 He scored twice against Colchester on 10 February 1989, hitting six goals in 39 games for the "Clarets" in 1988–89; the Lancashire Telegraph ran with the headline "Winston turns on the black magic".
 Manager Brian Miller had left Turf Moor the previous month, and the club improved under new boss Frank Casper.
 White scored nine goals (including six penalties) in 50 appearances in 1989–90.
 He then hit six goals in 40 games in 1990–91, helping the club to the play-offs, where they were beaten by Torquay United.
 Before the play-offs came, he was signed by West Bromwich Albion for a £35,000 fee.

 The "Baggies" slipped out of the Second Division in 1990–91, and missed out on the Third Division play-offs by one place and three points in 1991–92 under Bobby Gould.
 White was released from his contract at The Hawthorns by new boss Osvaldo Ardiles in October 1992.
 He returned to former club Bury, who were managed by his former boss Mike Walsh and saw the 1992–93 season out with brief spells at Doncaster Rovers, Carlisle United and Wigan Athletic.
+He scored two goals in ten games during the 1992–93 season as Wigan were relegated from the Second Division.